TYK0903/Tzu-Yun_Kung_project/README.md

  - The current markdown document, completed and revised.
  - A gallery of the student projects at Brainhack 2025.
  - Instructions on the website about how to submit a pull request to the [brainhack school website](https://github.com/PSY6983-2021) in order to add the project description to the website.
+ - "As the study is still unpublished, this repository contains only the Python scripts I wrote and shared as part of my learning experience during the Brainhack School."

 ## Results